 Deferred tax assets recognized as at March 31, 2017 and 2016 are disclosed in Note 27 to the consolidated financial statements.
-Unrecognized deferred tax assets on net operating loss carry-over (NOLCO) and other losses of certain subsidiaries amounted to \$\mathbb{P}\$75.0 million and \$\mathbb{P}\$87.5 million as at March 31, 2017 and 2016, respectively.
+Unrecognized deferred tax assets on net operating loss carry-over (NOLCO) and other losses of certain subsidiaries amounted to P75.0 million and P87.5 million as at March 31, 2017 and 2016, respectively.
 These losses relate to subsidiaries that have a history of losses, do not expire and may not be used to offset taxable income elsewhere in the Group.
-The subsidiaries neither have any taxable temporary difference nor any tax planning opportunities available that could partly support the recognition of these losses as deferred tax assets.
-On this basis, the Group has determined that it cannot recognize deferred tax assets on the tax losses carried forward.
+The subsidiaries neither have any taxable temporary difference nor any tax planning opportunities available that could partly support the recognize deferred tax assets on the tax losses carried forward.